joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-03-ordo-salutis-iii-for-god-so-loved-the-world.md

 Never!
 God loves us too much to simply leave us alone.

->John 3:16a "For God so loved the world"
+>John 3:16a (CSB) For God loved the world in this way...

 If God truly loves the world, then why does the Bible says he hated Esau?